kubevault/prometheus-exporter/docs/guides/policy-management/overview.md

 ## VaultPolicyBinding

 Using VaultPolicyBinding, you can bind serviceaccount with the policy created using VaultPolicy.
-Vault operator will create Vault kuberenetes [role](https://www.vaultproject.io/api/auth/kubernetes/index.html#create-role) when VaultPolicyBinding is created.
+KubeVault operator will create Vault kuberenetes [role](https://www.vaultproject.io/api/auth/kubernetes/index.html#create-role) when VaultPolicyBinding is created.
 In this tutorial, we are going to create `demo-role` VaultPolicyBinding in `demo` namespace.

 ```yaml
 apiVersion: policy.kubevault.com/v1alpha1